leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/21.4.0/usermanual-econnect-m3-part-1.md

 ### ADID(Shipping) via addBatchHead transaction

-To update the delivery address for the orders, now we are sending ADID and ADRT field will be send via ‘AddBatchHead’ transaction.
+ - To update the delivery address for the orders, now we are sending ADID and ADRT field will be send via ‘AddBatchHead’ transaction.
 Also, ADRT Value will always be 1 since we are using it for shipping/delivery address.
 These will be passed via 'addBatchHead' only if it satifies the below conditions.
+If any of the below conditions fail, then the existing approach will be followed.

-If the below setting is set to ‘Yes’
+ 	- If the below setting is set to ‘Yes’
 ![ADID via AddBatchHead](../../../../ecommerce/images/econnect-user-manual-ion-part1/adid-via-addbatchhead.png)

-If the delivery/shipping/drop address chosen by the customer will have ADID value.
+ 	- If the delivery/shipping/drop address chosen by the customer will have ADID value.

-If billing and shipping addresses are not the same.
+ 	- If billing and shipping addresses are not the same.
-Reason: If it’s the same, then ‘ADID’ will also be from the billing address.
+		- Reason: If it’s the same, then ‘ADID’ will also be from the billing address.
 Since we are sending ‘ADRT’ as 1, passing the ADID from the billing address will cause problems in the order creation like order status will be moved to 15 with the reason like “No such address exists”.

-If any of the above conditions fail, then the existing approach will be followed.

 Rest of the User Manual for 21.4.0 is same as 20.3.0